 Eat from a plate instead of grazing at the buffet.
 This helps you keep track of how much you're eating.

-Oktoberfest brings calorie-laden beer, potato salads, and sausages.
+You can expect beer, potato salads, and sausages.
 Bratwurst, one typical sausage, has about 95 calories per ounce, most from unhealthy animal fat.
-Three tips may help with fattening festival fare:
+Instead:

 Eat smaller portions.